uchicago-CAPP30121-aut-2022/capp-camp/docs/advanced/1-file_permissions.md

 -rwxr-xr-x 1 root root 5486384 Jan 27  2021 /usr/bin/python3.8
 ```

-First thing we can notice is that the owner of the file is a user named `root`.
+The first thing we can notice is that the owner of the file is a user named `root`.
 (FYI, `root` is a name for an account that has access to all commands and files on a Linux system.
 Other accounts may also have "root" privileges.)
-The file’s group is also `root`.
+The file's group is also `root`.

 The permissions are `-rwxr-xr-x`.
 The initial dash (`-`) indicates that `/usr/bin/python3.8` is a file, not a directory.
 Directories have a `d` instead of a dash.
 Then the permissions are listed in `user`, `group`, and `others` order.
 In this example, the owner, `root`, can read (`r`), write (`w`), and execute (`x`) the file.
 Users in the `root` group and all other users can read and execute the files.

 By default, any files or directories that you create will have your username as both the user and the group.
 (If you run `groups`, you’ll notice that there is a group with the same name as your username.
 You are the only member of this group.)
 On our Linux machines, by default, new files are given read and write permissions to user and group and no permissions to other.
 New directories will be set to have read, write and execute permissions for user and group.

-#### Exercises
+### Checkpoint

-1. Verify this claim by running `ls -l backups/copy2.txt` and `ls -ld backups` in your `lab1` directory.
+Verify this claim by running `ls -l backups/copy2.txt` and `ls -ld backups` in your `capp_camp/lab1` directory from the first lab.

 The `-d` flag tells `ls` to list the directory, instead of its contents.
 Notice that the first letter in the permissions string for `backups` is a _d_, while it is a `-` for `backups/copy2.txt`.

 Once you have verified the claim, go ahead and remove the `backups` directory.

-### Changing Permissions, Owner, and Group
+## Changing Permissions, Owner, and Group

 |   |   |
 |---|---|